-Growing up as a child I always talked to my mom constantly about what I wanted to do in the future with her.
-She was amazing and always listened and gave advice.
-One week I wanted to be a teacher, the next week a hair dresser (purple and pink hair that stood straight up at the time was very cool to me).
+Growing up as a child I talked to my mom constantly about what I wanted to do in the future.
+She was amazing and always listened and gave amazing advice.
+One week I wanted to be a teacher, the next a hair dresser (purple and pink hair that stood straight up at the time was very cool to me).

 No matter how many times I changed my mind, she supported me and cheered me on.
 I had so many dreams, and for awhile they changed a lot, and to this day I am still not sure how she kept up.

-I was thinking the other day about a topic that some of us may not talk about and to me it’s a quite important topic and that’s FAILURE OR FAILING.
-This is a big part of success and following your dreams in life.
+I was thinking the other day about a topic that some of us may or may not talk about, which to me is quite an important topic and that’s FAILURE OR FAILING.
+This is a big part of success and growing up and following your dreams in life.

 Many successful people in the world have failed at something before they became a success.
 Every time they failed, they brushed themselves off, got back on the horse and carried on.